eventrelay/eventrelay/README.md

 - [x] Refactor EventFilter to Filter
 - [x] Add cast_as to event filter form
 - [x] Add occurred_at to field list with > and <
-- [ ] Write tests!!!!
+- [ ] Write more tests!!!!
+- [ ] Split GRPC API into multiple services
+- [ ] Add `group_key` to ApiKey (useful for tracking tenant the key is associated with)
 - [ ] Ability to forward an event to another topic and transform the event with a lua script
 - [ ] add histogram type metric
-- [ ] UI to tail events
-- [ ] UI for managing Ingestors/Transformers
-- [ ] UI to manage subscriptions
-- [ ] UI to view deliveries
 - [ ] Refactor comparisions pattern matching to not need ER.Filter.translate function
+- [ ] Add partioning to support use with worker queues
 - [ ] make sure subscription and delivery servers restart properly
 - [ ] add subscription/delivery server crash state reloading from redis
-- [ ] Improve docs about Google PubSub ingestor
+- [ ] Write docs about Google PubSub ingestor
-- [ ] switch to Nebulex redis adapter
+- [ ] switch to Nebulex redis adapter?
 - [x] Write S3 subscription
 - [ ] Write S3 ingestor
+- [ ] Write wrapper around [phoenix](https://www.npmjs.com/package/phoenix) for websocket support using EventRelay semantics
 - [ ] index event table properly
 - [ ] add documentation to event_relay.proto file
 - [ ] generate HTML docs from event_relay.proto file